Porter Airlines: Fleet

-In April 2013, Porter Airlines announced a conditional (if Billy Bishop Toronto City Airport were to be expanded) purchase agreement for up to thirty Bombardier CS100 (Airbus A220-100) aircraft, including purchase rights for six more Q400 NextGen aircraft.
+In April 2013, Porter Airlines announced a conditional (if Toronto–Billy Bishop were to be expanded) purchase agreement for up to thirty Bombardier CS100 (Airbus A220-100) aircraft, including purchase rights for six more Q400 NextGen aircraft.
 Porter had signed a letter of intent with Bombardier in December 2012.
-The total value of the deal was estimated at for all 30 CS100s and six Q400s.
+The total value of the deal was estimated at billion for all 30 CS100s and six Q400s.
 In July 2016, Porter announced the purchase of a further three Q400 planes.
 Despite the airport expansion cancellation, Deluce stated that it still had its deposit in place for the 2013 order of jets and six Q400s, as "something we are looking at carefully".

-On July 12, 2021, Porter announced that it would purchase 30 Embraer 195-E2 jet aircraft, with purchase rights for an additional 50 aircraft.
-As Billy Bishop Toronto City Airport does not allow jets under its terms of operation, the airline announced that it would base the planes out of its hubs at Toronto's Pearson International Airport and Ottawa International Airport, as well as its focus cities in Montreal and Halifax, serving a growing list of destinations across Canada and the United States, with plans to eventually expand to Mexico and the Caribbean.
+On July 12, 2021, Porter announced that it would purchase 30 Embraer E195-E2 jet aircraft, with purchase rights for an additional 50 aircraft.
+As Toronto–Billy Bishop does not allow jets under its terms of operation, the airline announced that it would base the planes out of its hubs at Toronto-Pearson and Ottawa airports, as well as its focus cities in Montreal and Halifax, serving a growing list of destinations across Canada and the United States, with plans to eventually expand to Mexico and the Caribbean.
 When deliveries began in the second half of 2022, Porter became the North American launch customer for the Embraer E2 series.

-In July 2022, Porter announced a firm order for 20 Embraer 195-E2 passenger jets with a total list price value of US$1.56 billion, bringing its orders with Embraer to a total of 50 firm commitments and 50 purchase rights.
+In July 2022, Porter announced a firm order for 20 Embraer E195-E2 passenger jets with a total list price value of billion, bringing its orders with Embraer to a total of 50 firm commitments and 50 purchase rights.
 It began taking delivery of these jets on December 21, 2022.

 Services

 Cabins

 PorterReserve is offered on both its Dash 8-400 and E195-E2 fleet with the first two rows of seating with a pitch of 32" on the Dash 8-400 and the first four rows of seating with a of pitch of 36" on the E195-E2 and are both offered in a 2-2 configuration.
 All PorterReserve flights include beer, wine and upsized premium snacks.
 Porter also offers a free meal service for PorterReserve passengers on flights over 2.5 hours.

 PorterClassic Stretch is only offered on its E195-E2 fleet across five rows in a 2-2 configuration.
 The seats are offered in rows 5-7 with a pitch of 34", and in the emergency exit rows 13-14 with a pitch of 36".

-PorterClassic is offered on both its Dash 8-400 and E195-E2 fleet with a pitch of 30" in a 2-2 configuration.

 In-flight amenities

 Porter provides complimentary snacks and beverages, including free beer and wine on board its aircraft.
-The airline serves all beverages in glassware.
-Fresh food is also offered on flights over 150 minutes with the E195-E2.
+The airline serves all alcoholic beverages in glassware.
+Fresh food is also offered on flights over 150 minutes with the E195-E2 aircraft.
 While the airline's planes do not have seatback entertainment screens, Porter offers free Wi-Fi onboard their E195-E2 aircraft.